Pyknic/MapStream/README.md

 # MapStream
-MapStream is a convinient extension to the Java 8 Stream API that let you stream over Key-Value pairs.
+MapStream is a convenient extension to the Java 8 Stream API that let you stream over Key-Value pairs.
 The project is a fork of the [Speedment MapStream component](http://github.com/speedment/speedment/) in case you want to use it as a stand-alone.

 ## Example Usage
 ```java